dymaptic/gis-data-utils/database-management/README.md

 ## Creating relationships

-Relationship creation is only available in batch mode using the `create_relationship_classes_from_csv.py script`.
+Relationship creation is only available in batch mode using the `create_relationship_classes_from_csv.py` script.
 The csv file contains all the parameters for the command as headers.
 See the `sample_data` folder for an example csv file to use with the script.

 origin_table | destination_table | out_relationship_class | relationship_type | forward_label | backward_label | message_direction | cardinality | attributed | origin_primary_key | origin_foreign_key | destination_primary_key | destination_foreign_key
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---